-This post is an introduction to tools you need to sew up the all the magical things.
+These are the tools you need to sew all the magical things.
 Cue sparkly unicorn music.
-This is a long one, here we go...

 The almighty seam ripper is a tool I reach for constantly.
 Sad, but true.
 So, get yourself an affordable one that you love.
 You'll be using is a lot.

 There are so many options to choose from when searching for a sewing machine.
 Some of my friends bought the $99 Singer on a Black Friday deal.
 You can find used ones on sites like OfferUp.
 I wouldn't go that route unless you have experience or a friend/ family member who can check the machine out for you.
-Big box stores have them as well as Amazon and other online stores.
+They might be missing parts or are broken.
+A trip to the shop costs upwards of $100.
+Big box stores, Amazon, and other online stores sell sewing machines.

 I prefer Brother machines.
 I've had lots of luck with the ones I've purchased and you get a lot of bang for your buck.
 Most have automatic threaders, speed control, drop in bobbin and thread cutters.
 They cost a tad over the black Friday deal machines, but you get a few more bells and whistles.

-I have a serger I use for finishing my seams and sewing knit fabrics.
+The serger is used for finishing seams and sewing knit fabrics.

 You do not need this.
 If you find that you love sewing, then this could be a future purchase option.
-The zigzag stitch on any sewing machine does the same work and your machine probably has a that stitch.
+The zigzag stitch on any sewing machine works for knits and most machines have a zigzag stitch.